jfallmann/MONSDA/docs/source/tutorial.rst

 A simple run
 #############

 This run is based on a simple mapping only use-case.
-We have a single paired end FASTQ file and want to map that.
+We have a single paired-end FASTQ file and want to map that.
 In this case we have no information about strandedness and ignore this setting.

 The corresponding config file looks as follows: